SummonLav/CreatingVisualEffectsWithSwiftUI/README.md

 ## Overview
 - Note: This sample code project is associated with WWDC24 session 10151: [Create custom visual effects in SwiftUI](https://developer.apple.com/wwdc24/10151/).
+- Update: New Image Transition added, see in OtherExamples.